Welcome to Zoo Miami, which features Mission Everglades, showcasing wildlife from the River of Grass.

 Miami neighborhoods are vivid, eclectic, and renowned for their cultural flavor – and your vacation wouldn’t be complete without exploring them with your family.

-Cuban culture is on lively display in Little Havana’s Calle Ocho, its most famous street.
+Cuban culture is on lively display on Little Havana’s Calle Ocho, its most famous street.
 Imagine statues of giant roosters, cigar shops, cafes spilling out into the street, and Latin-inspired boutiques--all with Cuban music playing in the background—and you’ll have it about right.
 Make sure to check out the folks playing dominoes at Maximo Gomez Park, a tradition for over 40 years.
-To refuel, try quirky, colorful Yambo restaurant, open 24 hours a day.
-It offers delectable, cheap Nicaraguan eats: don’t miss the queso frito (fried cheese).

-For an unrivaled outdoor art exhibit, take a stroll in Wynwood Arts District , where the walls of the town are vibrant with larger-than-life masterpieces crafted by muralists from around the world.
+For an unrivaled outdoor art exhibit, take a stroll in the Wynwood Arts District, where the walls are vibrant with larger-than-life masterpieces crafted by muralists from around the world.
 The district is brimming with more than 70 galleries and museums as well as dozens of eateries.
 Kids love Coyo Taco, a glorified food stand that promises your diet can wait.
 Once you taste its iconic churros, you’ll understand what they mean.

 Fun or Exercise?